Q. What does CRES mean?

 Q. Do I need to be a law student to apply?

 A. No. This is an interdisciplinary master’s degree granted by the Graduate School and open to any qualified applicant with a bachelor’s degree.
-However, current or prospective law students may apply for a concurrent degree in Conflict and Dispute Resolution. (see below for special instructions for law students)
+However, current or prospective JD or LL.M. students may apply for a concurrent degree in Conflict and Dispute Resolution.

 Q. How long does it take to complete the degree?